How Much Startup Equity Should I Give My Cofounder?

 - Avoid the scar tissue of misaligned equity

-What This Cofounder Equity Calculator Does (and Doesn't) Do
+What This Cofounder Equity Calculator Does (and Doesn't Do)

 This calculator helps you:

-- Structure an equity split conversation
+- Structure an equity split conversation around 10 real dimensions

-- See which founder is carrying what weight
+- See which founder is carrying what weight across different factors

 But it won't: